National frameworks to address hate crime in Luxembourg

 General victim support is provided by the state and civil society organizations (CSOs).
 There are state-run services that assist children, youth and adults following an attack on their physical or psychological integrity.
 CSOs also provide general support, as well as support focused on certain categories of victim, such as children and youth.
 The following organizations have been accredited to provide victim support: ASTI (Association de soutien aux travailleurs immigrés), CLAE (Centre de liaison, d'information et d'aide pour les associations des projets au Luxembourg), ALOS-LDH (Action Luxembourg Ouvert et Solidaire-Ligue des droits de l'homme), Info-Handicap, Chiens guides d'aveugles au Luxembourg, CARITAS and CNFL (Conseil national des femmes du Luxembourg).

 Police are obliged to provide victims with interpretation services.
 Victims can be interviewed by an officer of the same sex and accompanied by a person or lawyer of their choice and must be informed of the available support services.
-Some victims qualify for the status of a particularly vulnerable victim (including minors, victims that suffered an attack on their physical or psychological integrity) and can receive special protection measures.
+Some victims qualify for the status of a particularly vulnerable victim (including minors, victims who suffered an attack on their physical or psychological integrity) and can receive special protection measures.
 Legal assistance is also available to victims.